 - Group studies may be used only by groups of 2 or more users.
 Individual users are not permitted to use group studies.

-- Group studies may be booked only by current University of Chicago students, faculty, and staff on behalf of a group of 2 or more users.
+- Group studies may be booked only by current University of Chicago students, faculty, and staff.

 - Groups without a room booking (including users not affiliated with the University of Chicago) may use a group study on a first come, first served basis only, but must vacate the room if requested by a group with an email confirmation of a room booking.

-- Groups may book group studies up to 7 days in advance in blocks of 30 minutes for a maximum of 2 hours per day.
-The 2 hour limit applies to the group as a whole, not to an individual user.
+- Groups may book group studies up to 7 days in advance in blocks of 30 minutes for a maximum of 3 hours per day.
+The 3 hour limit applies to the group as a whole, not to individuals within the group.

-- Groups may not book two group studies during the same 30 minute time block.
+- Groups may not book two group studies at the same time

 - Groups may book group studies only up to the start of a 30 minute time block.
 Once a time block begins, that time block may no longer be booked.

 - Groups may cancel a room booking up to the start time of the booking.
 Once a booking begins, the booking cannot be canceled.

 - Groups attempting to circumvent the 3 hour limit may have their reservations cancelled and their booking privileges suspended or revoked.